Raghwendra-Dey/raghwendra-dey.github.io/_posts/2020-06-08-blog-about-blog.md

 ## Motivation

 Okay, So from the beginning itself web-development looks really very cool to me.
 Maybe because it have some geeky touch or maybe the cool terms like databases, servers always used to attract me.
 Infact i was very much interested in almost everything related to computers.
 So, right from the first semester itself, i applied my hands on pretty much whatever and wherever i could!!
+Mostly i am more involved and interested in aerial robotics, deeplearning stuffs, but did liked the web scraping, browser automation, server side stuffs, etc (Obviously hated the front-end part :sweat_smile:). <br>

-I thought during the summers itself to develop my personal site for me to write about me and some blogs about the things i would explore in the near future.
-But you see it is a tiresome work, and i am a bit lazy (I mean very lazy :p).
-So writing so much of code wasn't my cup of tea.
-But i came to know about the static site generator `Jekyll`, I thought of creating one using it.
+I thought during the summers itself to develop one personal site for me, to write about me, and also some blogs about the things that i would explore in the near future.
+But you see it is a tiresome work, and i am a bit lazy (I mean very lazy :stuck_out_tongue:).
+So writing so much of code wasn't my cough of tea (i mean cup of tea :stuck_out_tongue:, sorry nasty joke :sweat_smile:).
+But i came to know about the static site generator [Jekyll](https://jekyllrb.com/), I thought of creating one using it.
+But not untill june 2020, i.e. during the lockdowns, i could convince my lazy mind and actually do something :stuck_out_tongue:.

 ## Lets get to the point

-Okay, so lets not bore you guys with the all emotional stuff :p.
+Okay, so lets not bore you guys with the all emotional stuff :stuck_out_tongue:.
 So i used `Jekyll` Static site generator to create this sweet little website.
-But creating one completely from the raw would have been quite a work.
-So, I took the shorter way and the most easiest way.
-I went to [Jekyll themes](http://jekyllthemes.org/) site and selected this one from the hundreds of the open source templates given there.
-Cloned the repo and modified it with my information and also tweaked around a bit with the stuffs out there and :tada: tada :tada: final product is in front of you!!<br>
+But creating one completely from the raw even using that would have been quite a work.
+So, I took the shorter and the most easiest way (Pro-gamer move :stuck_out_tongue_winking_eye:).
+I went to [Jekyll themes](http://jekyllthemes.org/) site and selected this one from the hundreds of the open source templates out there.
+Later i cloned the repo and modified it with my information and also tweaked around a bit with the stuffs in there and :tada: tada :tada: final product is in front of you!!<br>

+Well, ofcourse this didn't proved to be this simple and easy walk which it sounds there :point_up:.
+First thing is, i knew zero (i mean it) about jekyll and very basic (very very) of web-dev techs.
+So first, i started experimenting with the code changing things here and there, and looking at the effects.
+After several experiments, i gained sufficient knowledge about the code base which helped me to customize it according to the way i wanted.<br>

 This Particular theme is called `devlopr` theme.
 You can check out this theme [here](https://github.com/sujaykundu777/devlopr-jekyll/).

 ## Conclusion

 Yes, Yes i know it ain't much.
-Not even a 200 words long post, but hey its honest work afterall..:p Atleast thought to put something out here than to leave it for the tommorrow which is never!!
+Not even a 200 words long post, but hey! its honest work atleast..:stuck_out_tongue: Thought to put atleast something out here, than to leave it for the tommorrow, which means never!!:satisfied:<br>
-And shut up it free after all..:p<br>
 Yes, Last but not least..
 Stay tuned for more such "interesting" posts..<br>
-I also have little interests in hindi poetry!!
-So do check out my further posts which would include some hindi poems.
-Who knows i may be useful to you in "some" way..
+I am also passionate about hindi poetry!!
+So, do check out my further posts which would also include some hindi poems and shayaris :blush:.
+Who knows, i may be useful to you in "some" way..:grin: